 So, what can you do in order to make sure your character is at least Power level 270?
 You should make sure that you're kitted out with at least Legendary gear in every weapon and armor slot, with at least one available Exotic weapon and armor piece.
 Exotic weapons like Hard Light and the MIDA Multi-Tool can immediately boost your Power level, so if you want to get hold of any of these elusive items, head over to our Destiny 2 Exotic weapons and armor guide.

-Other than being the required Power level, we'll run down some tips and tricks we'd advise for when the Destiny 2 Raid eventually launches for you to play.
+Other than being the required Power level, we'll run down some tips and tricks we'd advise for when you take on the Destiny 2 Raid.

 - Make sure you've got a balanced arsenal.
 You could need both short and long range weapons in the Leviathan Raid, so make sure to take in an equal amount of hand cannons, auto rifles, snipers, and rocket launchers.